 |-c||Partial downloads will be ignored and data will be written directly to the destination file.
 This prevents the creation of ".TMP" and ".CHK" files, but if the transfer is interrupted, it will not be resumable.|

-If none of the options above is specified and the terminal is not interactive, then attempts to download when a partial download already exists will fail.
+If none of the options above is specified and either the terminal is not interactive or -q (Quiet) is enabled, then attempts to download when a partial download already exists will fail.

-Streaming Folders, Object Handlers, Packaging, and any downloads piped to stdout cannot be resumed.
+Streaming Folders, Object Handlers, and any downloads piped to stdout cannot be resumed.